budak7273/ArmorModules/README.md

 ![](https://i.imgur.com/rgnwkUy.png) shields.
 * See clearly at night with the
 ![](https://i.imgur.com/erv7HNj.png) Night Vision Module.
+* And much, much more!

-## Check out the mod in action!
+## Check out (old versions of) the mod in action!
 #### Thank you Random Gamer and TotalXclipse!
-The mod has updated since these videos were released, but they're still definitely worth a watch.
+The mod has updated *significantly* since these videos were released, but they're still definitely worth a watch.
 [![Random Gamer Video](https://i.imgur.com/WwqChWg.png)](https://www.youtube.com/watch?v=FRMOZ18eSc4)
 [![TotalXclipse Video](https://i.imgur.com/RGnJQRU.png)](https://www.youtube.com/watch?v=4JMTp2kC-oY)

 # FAQ - please read if you have an issue!